Azure/Avere/src/terraform/examples/HPC Cache/hammerspace/README.md

 ## Deployment Instructions

+***Important Note*** HPC Cache needs to release a feature to disable NLM for it to mount a Hammerspace filer.
+In the meantime, please consider the [Avere vFXT Hammerspace example](../../vfxt/hammerspace).

 To run the example, execute the following instructions.
 This assumes use of Azure Cloud Shell.
 If you are installing into your own environment, you will need to follow the [instructions to setup terraform for the Azure environment](https://docs.microsoft.com/en-us/azure/terraform/terraform-install-configure).

 1. browse to https://shell.azure.com